data-apis/scipy-2023-presentation/paper.rst

 implemented by explicit `device` keywords in creation functions, with the convention that execution takes place on the same device where all argument arrays are allocated.
-This method of specifying devices was chosen because it is the most granular, although it can be verbose.
+This method of specifying devices was chosen because it is the most granular, despite its potential verbosity.
 Other methods of specifying devices such as context managers are not included, but may be added in future versions of the spec.

-The primary intended usage of device support in the specification is for array consuming libraries.
+The primary intended usage of device support in the specification is geared towards array consuming libraries.
 End users who create arrays from a specific array library may use that library's specific syntax for specifying the device relative to their specific hardware configuration.
 For an array consuming library, the important things they need to be able to do are

 - Create new arrays on the same device as an array that's passed in.